mQuvée

 How to Fix / Troubleshooting

-Safety: No internal electrical work is required for basic checks; unplug only if adjusting door or gasket.
+Safety: No internal electrical work is required for basic checks; unplug the unit only if adjusting the door or gasket.

 - Check door closure: Ensure shelves or bottles are not preventing the door from sealing fully.

 - Inspect gasket: Look for cracks, hard spots, or gaps between the gasket and cabinet.
-Warm the gasket gently with a hair dryer and reshape if slightly deformed.
+Gently warm the gasket with a hair dryer and reshape it if slightly deformed.

-- Replace gasket: If the seal is damaged, remove the old gasket from its channel and press in a new mQuvée door gasket evenly around the frame.
+- Replace gasket: If the seal is damaged, remove the old gasket from its channel and press a new mQuvée door gasket evenly into the frame.

 - Ambient humidity: In very humid rooms, some condensation is normal.
 Improve room ventilation or use a dehumidifier.